-Proposition A: Approving the City’s property tax rate and dedicating 8.75 cents of the operations and maintenance portion of the tax rate for Project Connect, a high-capacity transit system
+Proposition A: Approving the City’s property tax rate and dedicating 8.75 cents of the operations and maintenance portion of the tax rate for Project Connect, a high-capacity transit system.
+See the Project Connect website for up-to-date information about next steps and ways to get involved.

 Federal funding is anticipated to provide approximately 45% of the program’s estimated $7.1 billion capital cost.
-If approved by voters, the property tax revenue would provide funding for the rest of the capital cost plus operations and maintenance of the transit system once built.
+The property tax revenue will provide funding for the rest of the capital cost plus operations and maintenance of the transit system once built.
 The initial investment also includes $300 million for transit-supportive anti-displacement housing strategies.

-If approved by voters, the dedicated property tax revenue, along with Capital Metro revenue and Federal funding, would be directed to a new, independent government organization called the Austin Transit Partnership.
-This organization would oversee, finance and implement Project Connect.
+The dedicated property tax revenue, along with Capital Metro revenue and Federal funding, will be directed to a new, independent government organization called the Austin Transit Partnership.
+This organization will oversee, finance and implement Project Connect.

 - See the Proposition A Contract with Voters here (Council Resolution No.20200807-003).